Key takeaways from day two at the Republican National Convention

 Getting tough on crime

-A speech by Anne Fundner, a mother whose her son died of a fentanyl overdose in 2022, received a standing ovation and brought many delegates to tears.
+A speech by Anne Fundner, a mother whose son died of a fentanyl overdose in 2022, received a standing ovation and brought many delegates to tears.

 Funder criticised Biden’s border policy, which she said led to her son’s death.